Pine Mountain (Qld)

 Pine Mountain is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Pine Mountain (Qld) has an estimated population of around 1,740.
-This reflects an increase of 45 people since the 2021 Census, which reported a population of 1,695 people.
-The change is inferred from the resident population of 1,736 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 14 validated new addresses since the Census date.
-This level of population equates to a density ratio of 45 persons per square kilometer.
-Population growth for the suburb was primarily driven by natural growth, contributing approximately 56% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Pine Mountain (Qld) is around 1,737.
+This figure reflects an increase of 42 people since the 2021 Census, which reported a population of 1,695.
+The change is inferred from AreaSearch's estimation of the resident population at 1,735 following examination of the latest ERP data release by the ABS in June 2025 and an additional 14 validated new addresses since the Census date.
+This level of population equates to a density ratio of 44 persons per square kilometer.
+Natural growth contributed approximately 56% of overall population gains during recent periods, driving primary population growth for the area.

 Frequently Asked Questions - Population